Sri-V/grow-app-project/README.md

 Slot - a location in-house that holds a tray.

 Tray - the container holding the crop.
 Has a barcode, Crop, size, and Location.
-Used to track crop lifecycle steps, actions, and location.
+Links barcode ID to crop for recording actions.

-Variety - the kind of plant growing and the size of the tray.
-Size only listed if different from the standard.
-(Ex: mustard; shiso; basil, small)
+Variety - the kind of plant growing.
+Has a field for the number of days between plant and harvest, used for planning/scheduling.